twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **AutoKerningExcludeLowerLower** – Used with **Exclude lowercase-lowercase pairs** in the AutoKern window.
 * **AutoKerningExcludeLowerUpper** – Used with **Exclude lowercase-uppercase pairs** in the AutoKern window.
 * **AutoKerningUseBaseMetrics** – Used with **Composite glyphs follow base glyphs (use this glyph's metrics)** in the Kern Wizard in OpenType Designer.
 Default is on.
-* **AutoKerningImportFilename** – Used with disabled text box with the filename string.
+* **AutoKerningImportFilename** – Used with filename string in the disabled text box.
 * **AutoKerningMinAbsKernValue** – This corresponds to numerical strings for the **Additional Options: Minimum absolute kerning value** in the AutoKern window.
 * **AutoKerningReplaceKerning** – Used with **Additional Options: Replace existing kerning when** dropdown box in the AutoKern window.
 * **AutoKerningReplacePercentage** – Used with **Additional Options: Replace existing kerning when** slider in the AutoKern window.